Body image disturbance: Onset

 The age of onset for body image disturbance is often early adolescence, the age in which one's comparison to their peers becomes more significant and leads to a greater sensitivity towards criticism of, or teasing about, one's physical appearance.
 Furthermore, puberty leads to rapid changes in body size and shape that need to be integrated into one's body image.
 For this reason, adolescence is considered a critical age, with a greater vulnerability to internalizing ideals of thinness, which may ultimately lead to the development of body dissatisfaction, body image disturbance, or eating disorders.
 In a 2019 review, Sattler and colleagues analyzed eight on-topic studies.
 The authors found that most adolescents with anorexia nervosa and bulimia nervosa already had body-checking behaviors, negative body-related emotions and feelings, low body satisfaction, and an altered estimate of their body size compared to healthy controls.
 Unfortunately, exactly how one passes from initial dissatisfaction with one's body to actual perceptual disorder is still unknown despite its clinical importance.
 The etiopathogenesis is still unknown and the subject of hypotheses in the clinical and neuroscientific fields.

 Relationship to other concepts

 Body dissatisfaction

 Body dissatisfaction and body image disturbance are closely related.
 Personal, interpersonal, cultural, social, and ethnic variables largely influence bodily dissatisfaction, influencing the emergence of painful feelings towards one's body.
 In addition, social pressure is considered a risk factor for body dissatisfaction.
-For example, the frequent presence on media of thin female bodies determines, especially in young girls, a daily comparison between their bodies and models and actresses favoring bodily dissatisfaction; comparing an "ideal" and "real" body feed an intense dissatisfaction with one's body and increases the feeling of shame, disgust, and anxiety towards the one's body and appearance.
+For example, the frequent presence on media of thin female bodies determines, especially in young girls, a daily comparison between their bodies and models and actresses favoring bodily dissatisfaction; comparing an "ideal" and "real" body feed an intense dissatisfaction with one's body and increases the feeling of shame, disgust, and anxiety towards one's body and appearance.